-Caitlin Pearce is Executive Director of Freelancers Union, the nation's largest advocacy group for the more than 56.7 million-strong independent workforce.
+Caitlin Pearce is the former Executive Director of Freelancers Union, the nation's largest advocacy group for the more than 56.7 million-strong independent workforce.
 Caitlin leads the drive to empower freelancers through education, community, and political advocacy.
 She has spearheaded some of Freelancers Union’s most ambitious initiatives, including Freelancers Hub, a dedicated space for freelancers in Brooklyn offering coworking and educational programming, which will serve as a model for supporting workforce development for independent workers across the country.

 Caitlin has worked at Freelancers Union for nine years, most recently serving as Director of Advocacy and Member Engagement, where she led the grassroots coalition of freelancers, labor unions, policy-makers, and business groups that fought for and won the historic “Freelance Isn’t Free” Act in New York City.
 The first-of-its-kind law gives millions of New York freelancers unprecedented wage theft protections against clients who don’t pay them for their work – one of the leading issues facing independent workers.